-In order to obtain FMLA benefits, employees must abide by certain rules such as giving adequate notice and getting a doctor’s certification when necessary.
-Once they return to work, they should be restored to the same job they had before and with the same benefits.
+In order to obtain FMLA benefits, you must abide by certain rules such as giving adequate notice and getting a doctor’s certification when necessary.
+Once you return to work, you should be restored to the same (or equivalent) job you had before and with the same benefits.

 In this article, our Las Vegas family law attorneys discuss how the Family Medical Leave laws operate in Nevada:

-The Family Medical Leave Act (FMLA, “the Act”) permits eligible employees of covered employers to temporarily take time off of work to tend to their own or their family’s health issues.
-This time off is unpaid but job-protected, and their group health insurance coverage continues as before.
+The Family Medical Leave Act (FMLA) permits you (if eligible) to temporarily take time off of work to tend to your own or your family’s health issues.
+This time off is unpaid but job-protected, and your group health insurance coverage continues throughout your leave.1

-- A private employer, with 50 or more employees in 20 or more workweeks in the current or preceding calendar year, including a joint employer or successor in interest to a covered employer;
+- A private employer, with 50 or more employees in 20 or more workweeks in the current or preceding calendar year;

 - A public agency, including a local, state, or federal government agency, regardless of the number of employees; or